Page created on May 12, 2019. Not updated since.

 - Polycyclic hydrocarbons

-The different types of lung tumors have a preference to where they prefer to originate in the lung, either centrally or peripherally.
+The different types of lung tumors have a tendency to where they prefer to originate in the lung, either centrally or peripherally.

 Centrally in this case means around the hilum and main bronchi.
-Squamous cell carcinomas and small-cell lung carcinomas usually originate here.
+SCC and SCLC originate here.
 Central cancers usually cause symptoms earlier than peripheral cancers, because the cancers are closer to the airways.
 Central cancers also more frequently spread to surfaces like the mediastinum.
 It’s much harder to remove cancers surgically that are close to the bronchi without damaging the bronchi, so these cancers are much harder to treat surgically.

 Peripherally in this case means anywhere else in the lung, often further away from the airways, often just beneath the pleural surface, subpleurally.
-Adenocarcinomas and large-cell lung carcinomas usually originate here.
+Adenocarcinomas and LCLC originate here.
 These cancers will show symptoms at a much later stage than the central cancers, but they are also much easier to remove surgically.

 Squamous cell carcinoma